GeoPyTool/GeoPyTool/README.md

 ## Bug Report

 Any program may have a bug or many bugs.
 So does GeoPyTool.
-I am not a programming expert or a magic superman, so I will inevitably make mistakes.
+I am not a programming expert, so I will inevitably make mistakes.
-I am open minded and happy to solve problems after being told the details about bugs.
+I am open minded and happy to solve problems after being told the details about bugs you find.

 If you find bugs but don’t tell me where how that happens, then I'm helpless.
-If you don’t even provide any detailed information, but just blaming me, then I’m deeply hurt.
+If you don’t provide any detailed information and just blaming me, then I’m deeply hurt.
-Please do not repeating "many bugs many bugs" with no feedback, that make very frustrated in a long period of pain and self-reproach.
+Please do not repeat "many bugs many bugs" without feedback, as that make very frustrated and in for a long period of pain and self-reproach.

 I need your help to find out where the bugs locate and how they happen.
 I need to know the version of GeoPyTool that has these bugs.
 I might also need a piece of your data file that triggers the bugs.
-If you find any bug, I am happy to be told the details and fix it as soon as possible.
+If you find a bug, I am happy to hear the details and fix it as soon as possible.

-Please open a issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/).
+Please open an issue in [GeoPyTool's repo](https://github.com/GeoPyTool/GeoPyTool/issues/).

 ## Feedback